 Long Term Relationships: Huh?
 [The prevailing sentiment here at the office is that a long term relationship for a Sagittarius usually lasts about 48 hours.
 It's possible to hook one, but it takes a lot of work -- but once you've got them hooked, they're yours for life.]

-Sun in Sagittarius examples: Woody Allen, Gregg Allman, Christina Applegate, Jane Austen, Jennifer Beals, Dicky Betts, William Blake, William (Billy the Kid) Bonney, Rita Mae Brown, William F. Buckley, Theodore Bundy, Ellen Burstyn, Erskine Caldwell, David Carradine, Harry Chapin, Winston Churchill, Sammy Davis Jr., Susan Dey, Philip K. Dick, Walt Disney, Kirk Douglas, Patty Duke, Sheila E., Anna Faris, J. Paul Getty, Amy Grant, Teri Hatcher, Katherine Marie Heigl, Mariel Hemingway, Jimi Hendrix, Abbie Hoffman, Samuel L. Jackson, Scarlett Johansson, Don Johnson, Bruce Lee, Ray Liotta, Billy Gibbons (ZZ Top), Liddy Gordon, Lucy Alexis Liu, Lucky Luciano, Terrence Malick, Chuck Mangione, John Mayall, John Milton, Jm Morrison, Randy Newman, Brad Pitt, Frederik Pohl, Giovanni & Marissa Ribisi, George Santayana, Ridley Scott, Frank Sinatra, Steven Spielberg, Joseph Stalin, Amanda Seyfried, James Thurber, Henri Toulouse-Lautrec, Lee Trevino, Tina Turner, Mark Twain, Dick Van Dyke, Liv Johanne Ullmann, Thomas Alan "Tom" Waits, Charles "Tex" Watson, Shelton Hank Williams [Hank Williams III], Jesse Colin Young, Frank Zappa, and Franco Zeffirelli.
+Sun in Sagittarius examples: Woody Allen, Gregg Allman, Steve Aoki, Christina Applegate, Jane Austen, Jennifer Beals, Dicky Betts, William Blake, William (Billy the Kid) Bonney, Rita Mae Brown, William F. Buckley, Theodore Bundy, Ellen Burstyn, Erskine Caldwell, David Carradine, Harry Chapin, Winston Churchill, Sammy Davis Jr., Susan Dey, Philip K. Dick, Walt Disney, Kirk Douglas, Patty Duke, Sheila E., Anna Faris, J. Paul Getty, Amy Grant, Teri Hatcher, Katherine Marie Heigl, Mariel Hemingway, Jimi Hendrix, Abbie Hoffman, Samuel L. Jackson, Scarlett Johansson, Don Johnson, Bruce Lee, Ray Liotta, Billy Gibbons (ZZ Top), Liddy Gordon, Lucy Alexis Liu, Lucky Luciano, Terrence Malick, Chuck Mangione, John Mayall, John Milton, Jm Morrison, Randy Newman, Brad Pitt, Frederik Pohl, Giovanni & Marissa Ribisi, George Santayana, Ridley Scott, Frank Sinatra, Steven Spielberg, Joseph Stalin, Amanda Seyfried, James Thurber, Henri Toulouse-Lautrec, Lee Trevino, Tina Turner, Mark Twain, Dick Van Dyke, Liv Johanne Ullmann, Thomas Alan "Tom" Waits, Charles "Tex" Watson, Shelton Hank Williams [Hank Williams III], Jesse Colin Young, Frank Zappa, and Franco Zeffirelli.

 SUN in SAGITTARIUS